 Oil-Free: If you are oil-free, instead of using olive oil rub a little bit of water or vegetable stock to the inside of the squash.

-Garlic and Vegan Parmesan Cheese: Add some minced garlic to the center when baking, then sprinkle with vegan parmesan for a take on garlic pasta!
+Garlic and Vegan Parmesan Cheese: Add some minced garlic to the center when baking, then sprinkle with vegan parmesan for a take on garlic pasta.
+Serve with vegan garlic bread.!

 Mexican Style: Top with black beans, salsa, and guacamole!